When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 5. Design Mobile-Friendly Emails

-As I mentioned earlier, most people use their phones to check their emails, so making them mobile-friendly is crucial.
+As I mentioned, most people use their phones to check their emails, so making them mobile-friendly is crucial.

-The email should be optimized for mobile phones if it promotes sales or discounts.
+If the email promotes sales or discounts, it should be optimized for mobile phones.
 For example, sales information or product pictures should be easily viewed on mobile devices.

-And users should be able to click on the promotion, link, or image and give them the option to view the brand’s site in their preferred browser on their phone.
+Users should be able to click on the promotion, link, or image, and they should be given the option to view the brand’s site in their preferred phone browser.

 The key elements to consider when designing mobile-friendly emails include the following: